N0tty4/notes/README.md

-hi, it is all my notes for cs degree in italy on Tor Vergata university :)
+this repo is for all my university notes, im studing computer syence in Sapienza